Canisius Golden Griffins men's basketball

-The Canisius Golden Griffins men's basketball team, or the Griffs, represent Canisius College in Buffalo, New York, United States.
+The Canisius Golden Griffins men's basketball team, or the Griffs, represent Canisius University in Buffalo, New York, United States.
 Canisius is a member of the Metro Atlantic Athletic Conference and play their home games at Koessler Center.
-The head coach is Reggie Witherspoon.
+Canisius has appeared in the NCAA tournament four times, most recently in 1996.
+In 1955 and 1956, the Golden Griffins appeared in the NCAA tournament Elite Eight.